Quedlinburger Lemon Balm

 Fresh sprigs of lemon balm make an exquisite garnish, their fragrance being especially appropriate for a Hendrick's G&T. Be sure to muddle a small bunch of leaves in the glass first!

 Lemon balm requires full sun and well-drained soil to thrive.
 The drier the soil, the higher the essential oil content.
 Do not fertilize lemon balm and water only until plants are established.
-Keep trimmed to stop flowering.
+Keep trimmed to prevent flowering.
 If not used for tea, cuttings should be sprinkled throughout the Brassica bed to help deter cabbage moths.
 Lemon Balm is very hardy and will overwinter easily in well-drained soils.
 Plants will become quite woody with old age and are best replaced after several years.

 Drying lemon balm for tea is easy: cut several long stems, bundle, and hang to dry in a well-ventilated dark room, or in a paper bag.
 When dried completely, crumble leaves gently and place into an airtight container.
+Use within a year as the delicate fragrance and flavor tends to fade.
+The fresh or freshly dried leaves also make a useful medicinal tincture.

 Packet contains around 500 seeds.